Venetian Blinds in South Africa: Aluminium, Wood and Premium Options Compared

 What are the best venetian blinds in South Africa?

-- Aluminium venetian blinds are the most practical choice for bathrooms, kitchens and coastal homes in South Africa — moisture-proof, UV-resistant and available in 25 mm or 50 mm slats.
+- Aluminium venetian blinds are the most practical choice for bathrooms, kitchens and coastal homes, moisture-proof, easy to wipe clean, and the most affordable option

-- Aluwood venetian blinds combine an aluminium core with a timber-look finish, offering the warmth of wood without moisture risk.
-They suit living rooms and bedrooms across all climates.
+- Aluwood venetian blinds combine an aluminium core with a timber-look finish, offering the warmth of wood without moisture risk

-- Real wood venetian blinds from suppliers like Hunter Douglas via Blindquip deliver the richest finish and finest engineering, but should be reserved for dry, interior rooms.
+- Real wood venetian blinds deliver the richest finish and finest engineering but are not suited to coastal or high-humidity rooms

 TLDR